accellera-official/systemc/examples/tlm/README.txt

 To run the makefiles the following environment needs to be set:
    On Unix/Linux/MacOS,
       $SYSTEMC_HOME should point to the SystemC installation
-      $TARGET_ARCH defines the appendix of the SystemC library directory these should be set such that $SYSTEMC_HOME/lib-$TARGET_ARCH is a directory containing the SystemC library.
+      $ARCH_SUFFIX defines the appendix of the SystemC library directory these should be set such that $SYSTEMC_HOME/lib$ARCH_SUFFIX is a directory containing the SystemC library.
    On Windows, the SYSTEMC environment variable should be used.